cytopia/pwncat/README.md

 If no mode arguments are specified, pwncat will run in connect mode and act as a client to connect to a remote endpoint.
 If the connection to the remote endoint is lost, pwncat will quit.
-See advanced options for how to automatically reconnect.
+See options for how to automatically re- connect.

 positional arguments:
-  hostname              Address to listen, forward or connect to.
+  hostname              Address to listen, forward, scan or connect to.

   port                  [All modes]
                         Single port to listen, forward or connect to.